connor-blackburn/HighCal/README.md

 1. Users can successfully create a new account.
 2. Users can then log into the new account using either the username or email along with password.
-3. Users can log out and complete all authentication methods
+3. Users can log out and complete all authentication methods.
-4. All buttons and links throughout the site direct to the correct pages
+4. All buttons and links throughout the site direct to the correct pages.
-5. Main navigation points to every area of the site successfully
+5. Main navigation points to every area of the site successfully.
 6. Authenticated user can add products to cart and purchase a product successfully using test card credentials.
    * Card test details
    * Card Number : 4242 4242 4242 4242